ayedo/jooq-modelator/README.md

         // The path to the XML jooq configuration file jooqConfigPath = '/var/folders/temp/jooqConfig.xml' // required, this is an example

-        // The path to where the metamodel with be generated to jooqOutputPath = '/var/folders/temp/ch/acme/metamodel' // required, this is an example
+        // The path to where the metamodel will be generated to jooqOutputPath = '/var/folders/temp/ch/acme/metamodel' // required, this is an example

         // MIGRATION ENGINE RELATED CONFIGURATION